 Bay Area Air Quality Management District

-The Bay Area Air Quality Management District has announced that Thursday will be another “Spare the Air” day.
+Put away the chestnuts; the Bay Area Air Quality Management District has announced that wood burning will be banned in the region on Christmas Eve—and possibly on Christmas Day, too.

 The Bay Area Air Quality Management District on Tuesday issued another Winter Spare the Air alert for Wednesday, the 15th since its winter season began on Nov.
 1.

 A 10th consecutive Winter Spare the Air alert has been issued for Tuesday by the Bay Area Air Quality Management District, banning wood burning in the region.

 A “Winter Spare the Air” alert has been issued for Sunday.